hphelion/documentation/moonshot/related-topics.md

 </ul>

 ## OpenStack links ## {#related-openstack}
-<p>The current HP Cloud OS for Moonshot release includes OpenStack Grizzly 2013.1.4.
+<p>The current HP Helion Cloud OS for Moonshot release includes OpenStack Grizzly 2013.1.4.
 You can find information for OpenStack technologies on the <a href="http://docs.openstack.org" target="_blank">OpenStack documentation web site</a>.</p>

 Specifically, you might find these OpenStack references helpful: